sanfinity-Iot/openremote/Tutorial:-Open-Weather-API-using-HTTP-Agent.md

     ]
 }
 ```

-We create an agentlink of the type HttpClientAgentLink, the id of the agent is the one that you copied from the URL of the agent asset.
-We are looking for the data of the city of Rottermdam, in metric units.
+What this means is that, we are looking for the data of the city of Rotterdam, in metric units.
 We want this information every minute.
-The information can be found at the base URI + '/weather'.
-Then the collected data (JSON payload) is filtered to find the humidity value.
+The information can be found at the base URI + `/weather`.
+Then the returned data (JSON payload) is filtered to find the humidity value.

-4. We do the same for the temperature value:
+1. We do the same for the temperature value:
-   * Uncollapse the `temperature` attribute
+   * Expand the `temperature` attribute
-   * Click `Add configuration item` and select and add `agent link`.
+   * Click `Add configuration item` and select and add `Agent link`.
-   * Paste the following in the text area and replace the id with the id you copied from the weather agents URL:
+   * Paste the following in the text area and replace the `id` with the agent `id` from above
 ```
 {
-  "type": "HttpClientAgentLink",
+  "type": "HttpAgentLink",
   "id": "501p87wK1bhf6Dh2M5ZQZj",
   "queryParameters": {
     "q": [